chris-anderson67/VotePledge/Readme.md

 - v0.7: progress indication for how many people users have refered

 ##Possible features:
-- Add password and login authentication
-- verfiy paypal payment of 10$ which will go through only if they do not vote.
+- verfiy paypal payment of 10$ which will go through only if they do not vote. ? no

 The purpose of this webapp is to mess around with html and python, and hopefully eventually turn it into something useful.

-Initial code examples from a tutorial on code.tutsplus.com which details and walks through the creating of a bucketlist webserver.
+Boiler plate code and Flask know-how from Miguel Grinberg's book, *Flask Web Development*, which has been a great resource that I highly recomend.